top of page

 Am I having fun?

-Who I showed up as on the field depended on how well I took care of myself.
+Who I showed up as on the softball field depended on how well I took care of myself.
 Was I eating well, drinking enough water and resting enough?
-Some days I had more energy; some days I felt like taking a nap.
+Some days I had more energy; some days I felt like going back to bed.
 Sounds very similar to the life as a working mom, minus the softball, right?

 When I graduated high school, I decided to hang up my cleats for good; I wanted to focus on writing and studying.

-The things I learned during my time as an athlete have very much remained a part of me.
+The things I learned during my time playing softball have very much remained a part of me.
 I know that all of the thousands of hours of practices and games and preparing were all worth it.
-My persistence with sports taught me that with discipline, determination and practice, I could become who I am meant to be.
+My persistence with sports taught me that with discipline, determination and practice, I could become who I want to be.

-Practice It: What Did Your Favorite Pastime Teach You?
+Practice It: What Did Playing Softball (or Your Favorite Pastime) Teach You?

-In your journal, write about one activity from your childhood, such as playing a sport, participating in a club or attending a class, that you still benefit from today.
+In your journal, write about one activity from your childhood, such as playing a sport, participating in a club or attending a class, that you learned from and still benefit from today.

 bottom of page